agb32/cosmadoc/docs/source/facilities.md

 ### Acknowledgement

 This work has used Durham University's DINE cluster.
 DINE has been purchased through Durham University’s Research Capital Equipment Fund 19_20 Allocation, led by the Department of Computer Science.
 It is installed in collaboration and as addendum to DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility ([www.dirac.ac.uk](www.dirac.ac.uk)).
 DiRAC equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.

+## DINE-2

+Installed in 2024, DINE-2 is a composable cluster with 8 nodes, 8 GPUs that can be composed to them, and is based on a CerIO composable fabric.

+To submit to the DINE-2 system, use the dine2 SLURM partition

 ## The Cosmological Database